gaurav07ag/campaign-daily-report-emailer/README.md

 # Campaign Daily Report Emailer

-Automated daily campaign performance reports pulled from a VICIdial dialer instance, formatted into HTML, and emailed to per-campaign client recipients.
+Automated daily campaign performance reports pulled from a VICIdial dialer instance, formatted into HTML, and emailed to per-campaign client recipients.....

 ## What it does